h1ddenpr0cess20/grokparty-web/docs/getting-started.md

 - Zustand for lightweight, colocated state management with persistence helpers.
 - Tailwind CSS and custom design tokens for theming.
 - React Router for client-side navigation.
-- Vitest + Testing Library + MSW-ready setup for unit and integration coverage.
+- Vitest + Testing Library setup for unit and integration coverage.

 ## Environment Setup
 ### Prerequisites